Promethium: Isotopes

-Promethium is the only lanthanide and one of only two elements among the first 82 that has no stable or long-lived (primordial) isotopes.
+Promethium is the only lanthanide and one of only two elements among the first 82 with no stable or long-lived (primordial) isotopes.
 This is a result of a rarely occurring effect of the liquid drop model and stabilities of neighbor element isotopes; it is also the least stable element of the first 84.
 The primary decay products are neodymium and samarium isotopes (promethium-146 decays to both, the lighter isotopes generally to neodymium via positron decay and electron capture, and the heavier isotopes to samarium via beta decay).
 Promethium nuclear isomers may decay to other promethium isotopes and one isotope (145Pm) has a very rare alpha decay mode to stable praseodymium-141.

 The most stable isotope of the element is promethium-145, which has a specific activity of 139 Ci/g and a half-life of 17.7 years via electron capture.
-Because it has 84 neutrons (two more than 82, which is a magic number which corresponds to a stable neutron configuration), it may emit an alpha particle (which has 2 neutrons) to form praseodymium-141 with 82 neutrons.
+Because it has 84 neutrons (two more than 82, which is a magic number corresponding to a stable neutron configuration), it may emit an alpha particle (which has 2 neutrons) to form praseodymium-141 with 82 neutrons.
 Thus it is the only promethium isotope with an experimentally observed alpha decay.
 Its partial half-life for alpha decay is about 6.3×10^9 years, and the relative probability for a 145Pm nucleus to decay in this way is 2.8×10^-7 %.
 Several other promethium isotopes such as 144Pm, 146Pm, and 147Pm also have a positive energy release for alpha decay; their alpha decays are predicted to occur but have not been observed.
 In total, 41 isotopes of promethium are known, ranging from 126Pm to 166Pm.

 The element also has 18 nuclear isomers, with mass numbers of 133 to 142, 144, 148, 149, 152, and 154 (some mass numbers have more than one isomer).
-The most stable of them is promethium-148m, with a half-life of 43.1 days; this is longer than the half-lives of the ground states of all promethium isotopes, except for promethium-143 to 147.
-In fact, promethium-148m has a longer half-life than its ground state, promethium-148.
+The most stable of them is promethium-148m, with a half-life of 41.3 days; this is longer than the half-lives of its ground state, and all promethium isotopes except for 143-147.